Reclining Silver

 In shogi, Reclining Silver (腰掛け銀 koshikakegin) is a piece formation used in different Double Static Rook openings.
 It may also be played in Double Ranging Rook openings as well and in Right Fourth File Rook (Static Rook) positions against Ranging Rook positions.

 The Reclining Silver has the right silver positioned on central file above the central pawn and to the right of the silver is the pawn that was advancing in order to let the silver move through the line of pawns.
 The silver is said to recline on the seat of pawns.

 In the adjacent board diagram, both Black and White have created Reclining Silver positions.
 Black has their silver on 56 (with pawns on 46 and 57) while White has their silver on 54 (pawns on 53, 64).

-Reclining Silver can often played as a component of several different Static Rook openings such as Double Wing or Bishop Exchange.
+Reclining Silver can often be played as a component of several different Static Rook openings such as Double Wing or Bishop Exchange.